 Evidence of experience of working with children and young people within the United Kingdom is also a requirement.
-All applicants will require enhanced Disclosure and Barring Service (DBS) clearance administered by Glyndŵr University for CHILD workforce.
+All applicants will require enhanced Disclosure and Barring Service (DBS) clearance administered by Glyndŵr University to confirm their suitability to work with children, young people and vulnerable adults.